soveng/website/src/content/sections/testimonial.md

 ---
 enable: true
 title: "What Others Are Saying About Sovereign Engineering"
 description: "Don't just take our word for it - hear from some of our [fans and alumni](https://following.space/d/sier9e7ih6k2?p=83d999a148625c3d2bb819af3064c0f6a12d7da88f68b2c69221f3a746171d19)!
-Check out some of our testimonials below to see what others are saying about Sovereign Engineering."
+Check out the testimonials below to see what others are saying about Sovereign Engineering."

 # Testimonials
 testimonials: